 It's also arguable that the discovery of Sovereign sent his ambitions from galactic conquest to saving it thanks to pure fear.
 Too bad he had no idea he was being influenced by Sovereign the entire time.

-In Portal 2, GLaDOS has some of this come her way. she's beaten by a corrupted idiot, gets put into a potato, almost eaten by a bird, travels with Chell extensively for 3 chapters, learns that Chell is a decent person, finds out who she is, and sees how insane Wheatley is as the operator in a parody of herself.
-The irony is that in the end of the game she deletes all this information and goes back to being her old self, for better or worse, but still let's Chell go to her freedom.
-It's possible that GLaDOS did learn something after all and considers Chell a friend, if not then she's simply getting rid of her biggest problem by sending it away.
+In Portal 2, GLaDOS has some of this come her way.
+She's beaten by a corrupted idiot, gets put into a potato, almost eaten by a bird, travels with Chell extensively for 3 chapters, learns that Chell is a decent person, finds out who she is, and sees how insane the new controller of the facility is, in a parody of herself.
+The irony is that in the end of the game she deletes all this information and goes back to being her old self, for better or worse, but still lets Chell go to her freedom.
+It's possible that GLaDOS did learn something after all and considers Chell a friend, and if not, then she's simply getting rid of her biggest problem by sending it away.

 Altaïr of Assassin's Creed is broken at the start of the first game.
 After violating all the clauses of the Assassin's Creed, he is publicly humiliated by Al Mualim and demoted to novice.
 His initial incentive in the game is to restore his previous high standing.

 Cheren from Pokémon Black and White goes through a variant of this; while not arrogant he has some ego issues and an obsession with being the strongest.
 After Alder makes him question what strength means he suffers a Heroic BSOD and ends up re-evaluating his stance.